ishanshre/Data-Structure/1. Linked List/README.md

 3. Linked list are not cached friendly

 ## Basic Operation of Linked List
-1. Traversing: To traverse all the node one by one.
-Display all the nodes
+1. Creation: creation of the node.
 2. Insertion: To insert new node at specific positions
+    a.
+At the Beginning
+    b. be at anywhere
+    c. at last
+3. Display: Displaying the node's data
-3. Deletion: To delete nodes from specific position
+4. Deletion: To delete nodes from specific position or anywhere
+5. Traversing: To traverse all the node one by one.( Visitng each node once)
-4. Search: To search for an element from the linked list
+6. Search: To search for an element from the linked list

 ## Representation of Linked List